pouya-codes/singularity_train/README.md

 Trains a model for patch classification.
 This process does the training in the following manner:

- (1) Takes in a JSON file (aka. file of one or more chunks) that is either a split JSON file created by `docker_create_cross_validation_groups`, or a group JSON file created by `docker_create_groups` specified by --chunk_file_location.
+ (1) Takes in a JSON file (aka. file of one or more chunks) that is either a split JSON file created by `singularity_create_cross_validation_groups`, or a group JSON file created by `singularity_create_groups` specified by --chunk_file_location.
 Each chunk contains patch paths to feed into the classifier.
 Use --training_chunks to select the chunks to include in your training set, etc. JSON files use Mitch's format for groups i.e. it is a json file with the format

 {
     "chunks": [